-- Cuts \$11.1 billion in expected relief to students compared to the 2016 rule, currently in effect, by making it more difficult for borrowers to obtain relief; - Increases the burden on defrauded borrowers to gather and submit, often impossible to obtain, evidence to prove their claim including that the school intentionally harmed them; - Requires borrowers to apply individually for relief rather than receiving automatic discharges when a group of borrowers has been harmed by widespread fraud or misconduct; - Establishes a statute of limitations on claims-expiring 3 years after leaving school-despite the fact that a school's misconduct often doesn't become known until many years after it; - Eliminates judgments against a school for misconduct as a sufficient ground for a borrower to receive a discharge; - Eliminates prohibition on class action bans and mandatory arbitration clauses from the 2016 rule-practices used, primarily in the for-profit college industry, to prevent students from using a school for misconduct in court; - Eliminates the ability for a borrower whose claims are denied from having their claims reconsidered with new evidence; - Eliminates automatically closed school discharge provision from the 2016 rule for schools that close after July 1, 2020-provision requires the automatic discharge of loans for any borrower who has not enrolled in another Title IV program within three years of the school's closure.
+- Cuts \$11.1 billion in expected relief to students compared to the 2016 rule, currently in effect, by making it more difficult for borrowers to obtain relief; - Increases the burden on defrauded borrowers to gather and submit, often impossible to obtain, evidence to prove their claim including that the school intentionally harmed them; - Requires borrowers to apply individually for relief rather than receiving automatic discharges when a group of borrowers has been harmed by widespread fraud or misconduct; - Establishes a statute of limitations on claims-expiring 3 years after leaving school-despite the fact that a school's misconduct often doesn't become known until many years after it; - Eliminates judgments against a school for misconduct as a sufficient ground for a borrower to receive a discharge; - Eliminates prohibition on class action bans and mandatory arbitration clauses from the 2016 rule-practices used, primarily in the for-profit college industry, to prevent students from suing a school for misconduct in court; - Eliminates ability for borrower whose claims are denied from having their claims reconsidered with new evidence; - Eliminates automatic closed school discharge provision from the 2016 rule for schools that close after July 1, 2020-provision requires automatic discharge of loans for any borrower who has not enrolled in another Title IV program within three years of the school's closure.

 A copy of the Senate resolution of disapproval (S.J.
 Res.
 56) is available here.
-U.S. Representative Susie Lee (D-NV-03) introduced a similar resolution in the House.